OpenGVLab/VideoChat-Flash/llava-train_videochat/README.md

 ## Evaluation

-Overwrite your checkpoints directory with the configurations and Python files from OpenGVLab/VideoChat-Flash, and then you can use the lmms-eval_videochat we provided for evaluation.
+Overwrite your checkpoints directory with the configurations (json) and Python files from OpenGVLab/VideoChat-Flash, and then you can use the lmms-eval_videochat we provided for evaluation.